 While in law school, Ms. Vij clerked for the Honorable O-Gon Kwon at the International Criminal Tribunal for the Former Yugoslavia in The Hague, Netherlands.
 She also previously clerked for the Texas Civil Rights Project in Austin, TX where she worked on a variety of impact litigation cases.

-Ms. Vij received her J.D. from the University of Texas School of Law where she was the Associate Editor for the Texas Journal of Civil Liberties & Civil Rights and an Editorial Board Member of the Rapoport Center’s Working Paper Series.
+Ms. Vij received her J.D. from the University of Texas School of Law where she was the Associate Editor for the Texas Journal of Civil Liberties & Civil Rights and a Fellow at the Rapoport Center for Human Rights, as well as an Editorial Board Member of the Rapoport Center’s Working Paper Series.
 Additionally, she was a research assistant for Professor Susan Klein on issues of plea bargaining under federal criminal law.